rails/rails/guides/source/working_with_javascript_in_rails.md

 #### Installing Node.js and Yarn

-If you are using esbuild, rollup.js or Webpack you will need Node.js and Yar.
+If you are using esbuild, rollup.js or Webpack you will need Node.js and Yarn.

 Find the installation instructions at the [Node.js website](https://nodejs.org/en/download/) and verify it’s installed correctly with the following command: